Quality

 cost of poor quality

 COPQ.
 The expenses associated with products or services that lack quality.
-The cost of poor quality is caused by scrap, reinspected parts, product returns, and excess inspection.
+The cost of poor quality is caused by factors such as reworked or scrapped parts and product returns.

 cost of quality

 COQ.
 The expenses associated with products or services that emphasize quality.
-The cost of quality is caused by prevention and assessment measures such as training, inspection, and audits.
+The cost of quality comes from prevention and assessment measures, such as training, inspection, and audits.

 data